Aviation experts suspect Bryant’s pilot got lost in the fog

 ”Part of it is the way they certify and design these things,” said Hoeppner, a retired engineering professor at the University of Utah. ”But the other part is helicopter pilots often fly in conditions where they shouldn’t be flying.”

+On Sunday, firefighters hiked in with medical equipment and hoses, and medical personnel rappelled to the site from a helicopter.
+About 20 investigators were on the site early Monday.

+The Los Angeles County medical examiner, Dr. Jonathan Lucas, said the terrain complicated efforts to recover the remains.
+He estimated it would take at least a couple of days to complete the task.

-Jerry Kidrick, a retired Army colonel who flew helicopters in Iraq and now teaches at Embry-Riddle Aeronautical University in Prescott, Arizona, said the helicopter’s rapid climb and fast descent suggest the pilot was disoriented.
+”I’ve listened to the tapes and I’ve seen the flight profile – where there was rapid acceleration and climb, there was a rapid descent — those are indicative of someone who is experiencing spatial disorientation,” said Jerry Kidrick, a retired Army colonel who flew helicopters in Iraq and now teaches at Embry-Riddle Aeronautical University in Prescott, Arizona.

 When that happens, he said, pilots must instantly switch from visual cues to flying the aircraft using only the machine’s instruments.

-“It’s one of the most dangerous conditions you can be in,” Kidrick said.
-“Oftentimes, your body is telling you something different than what the instruments are telling you.
+”It’s one of the most dangerous conditions you can be in,” Kidrick said. ”Oftentimes, your body is telling you something different than what the instruments are telling you.
 You can feel like you’re leaning to the left or the right when you’re not.
-If the pilot isn’t trained well enough to believe the instruments, you get in a panic situation.”
+If the pilot isn’t trained well enough to believe the instruments, you get in a panic situation.
+You find yourself making corrections the wrong way.”

-On Sunday, firefighters hiked in with medical equipment and hoses, and medical personnel rappelled to the site from a helicopter.
-About 20 investigators were on the site early Monday.
-The Los Angeles County medical examiner, Dr. Jonathan Lucas, said it could take at least a couple of day to to recover the remains.